IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 ## Cleanup (the deployment with Runtime Component Operator) (Hands-on)

-1. Run the following command to remove the deployment:
+1. Run the following command to remove the deployment from the above secenario with Runtime Component instance:
+   - Note: The pre-installed resources such as Runtime Component Operator, DB2, are not removed.

    ```
    oc delete -f deploy-rco